 - Feel obligated to provide the insurer with a recorded statement (In fact, in most cases, it’s recommended that you wait until consulting with an attorney to provide a statement to the insurer)

 In addition, if you are asked questions by the insurer that you don’t know the answer to, such as how fast you were traveling at the time of the accident or what caused the crash, simply say, “I don’t know.”
 If you provide an answer that is inaccurate, it will be very hard to erase your words from the insurance adjuster’s mind (and records) later on.
-And remember, “I do not recall” or “I’m not sure” are perfectly acceptible answers, as long as you are truthful.
+And remember, “I do not recall” or “I’m not sure” are perfectly acceptable answers, as long as you are truthful.

 Know What Your Claim Is Worth